iraiosub/riboseq-flow/README.md

     - `*.transcriptome.dedup.bed.gz` UMI deduplicated alignments to the transcriptomie in BED format
     - `psite` folder containing BED files with the genomic coordinates and counts of inferred P-sites
 - `ribocutter` contains results of Ribocutter run on the pre-processed reads of minimum length defined by user, and minimum length of 23 nt, respectively
-    - `*.csv` CSV file with the designed oligo sequences, their target sequence, the fraction of the library that each oligo targets and the total fraction of the library targeted by all oligos
+    - `*.csv` CSV files with the designed oligo sequences, their target sequence, the fraction of the library that each oligo targets and the total fraction of the library targeted by all oligos
     - `ribocutter.pdf` plot showing the estimated fraction of the library that is estimated to be targeted by the guides designed using Ribocutter
 - `multiqc` contains a MultiQC report summarising the FastQC reports, pre-mapping and mapping logs, and summarised ribo-seq QC metrics
 - `pipeline_info` contains the execution reports, traces and timelines generated by Nextflow: